Executive Summary

 • During the pilot year, 156 students re-enrolled at one of the eight participating institutions.
 On average, these students owed about $1,500 in institutional debt, had been stopped out for four years, and were 33 years old.
 Students of color are disproportionately likely to owe an institutional debt as well as participate in the Compact.

-• Ninety-seven percent of participating students either received debt cancellation or made progress towards their debt cancelation.
+• Ninety-three percent of participating students either received debt cancellation or made progress towards their debt cancelation.
 The success of students who re-enroll in the program underscores the substantial barrier that institutional debt and transcript holds create for students.
 When these barriers are removed, students re-enroll, earn additional postsecondary credits, and complete credentials.

 • We do not observe any differences in short-term success rates across racial/ethnic groups.
 The increased likelihood of students of color to participate and the parity in outcomes suggests debt cancellation programs can help institutions and states achieve their enrollment and attainment equity goals.